-Applying to UC's graduate programs is competitive.
-Start now by learning about UC's application requirements.
-It is important that your application stand out from the crowd.
+Applying to UC graduate programs is competitive.
+Start now by learning about program application requirements.
+It is important that your application stands out from the crowd.
 Do your research and prepare an application that tells UC faculty what you have to offer.

 Enroll in Required Examinations

 If the language of instruction at your university is not English, you must provide evidence of a sufficient level of English proficiency, see Examinations.

 Consider the score-reporting dates when enrolling.
-Your application will not be complete until your English as a second language (ESL) test score is received.
+Your application will not be complete until your English-language proficiency test score is received.

-Most graduate departments, or the campus graduate admissions office, require Graduate Record Examinations (GRE) General Test or other standardized tests.
+Some graduate departments, or the campus graduate admissions office, require Graduate Record Examinations (GRE) General Test or other standardized tests.

 Arrange for English proficiency and GRE score reports to be sent to the university and department codes as specified in the prospective host department's application instructions.